How To Make More Sales With Effective Tow Company Dispatching

 Making The Sale

 Before you just blurt out the price, take into consideration everything you’ve just learned in this article and use it to your advantage.
-Knowing that time is a significant factor when choosing a towing company, use it when providing your rate.
+You started your towing business to help motorists.
+Well one way of helping them is by saving their time.
+So, knowing that time is a significant factor when choosing a towing company, use it when providing your rate.

 First, determine an accurate estimate of how long it will take to get a tow truck to the motorist’s location.
 Then use it this way…